brenomatos/brenomatos.github.io/_pages/about.md

 I'm interested misinformation, online radicalization, content moderation, complex networks, NLP, and machine learning.

-<b> Note:</b> I just changed my page's template, so it is still under development.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.